INTEGRATED CARE

 Our Integrated Wellbeing Team supports with managing health, social, and mental wellbeing needs for our community including Pasifika, Māori, and whānau with impairments.
 The team consists of specialists in Case Management Coordinators – Community and Pasifika, Health Coaches, Nurses, Community Social Workers, and Mental Health Practitioners.

-This team provides appropriate care that supports whānau to navigate and access health and social services, one-on-one support for specific goals that encourages behavioural changes, specific mental health short courses such as Anxiety or Wellbeing & Stress, as well as short-term interventions for those with mild-to-moderate mental health issues.
+This team provides appropriate care that supports whānau to navigate and access health and social services, one-on-one support for specific goals that encourages behavioural changes, as well as short-term interventions for those with mild-to-moderate mental health issues.
 This team works closely with general practices to develop individual self-management plans.

 This Integrated Wellbeing Team provides